Can the abuser have a gun?

-Another option you may have is to file a motion for civil contempt and/or for criminal contempt in court.
+Another option you may have is to file a motion for civil contempt or criminal contempt in court.
 This can be difficult to do on your own, so it may be a good idea to try to get a lawyer to help you if you can.
 Some courts have fill-in-the-blank motions, which you can use if you do not have an attorney.
 Although there is a filing fee for these motions, it can be waived if you are low-income.
-You’d have to fill out another form called a motion to file in forma pauperis explaining why you can’t pay and the judge would make a ruling.
+You’d have to fill out another form called a motion to file in forma pauperis explaining why you can’t pay, and the judge would make a ruling.

 A person may file a motion for criminal contempt in cases where the abuser is criminally violating the order of protection, by continuing to abuse you, for example.
-The process is generally the same as for the motion for civil contempt however it may be more complicated to do on your own.
+The process is generally the same as for the motion for civil contempt, however, it may be more complicated to do on your own.
 For legal help, go to our MO Finding a Lawyer page.

 For more information about contempt, including the difference between criminal contempt and civil contempt, go to our general Domestic Violence Restraining Orders page.